Abdullah-Tawsif/Rescue-Simulation-OpenGL-project/README.md

 <img width="1246" height="687" alt="image" src="https://github.com/user-attachments/assets/1206bac2-a1f7-47c7-b37d-897afd2d6819" />

-RescueX is a 2D interactive rescue simulation developed using C++ and OpenGL/FreeGLUT for the Computer Graphics Laboratory.
+RescueX is a 2D rescue simulation developed using
+C++ and OpenGL/FreeGLUT for the Computer Graphics Laboratory.

 The simulation places a rescue robot inside an environment containing obstacles, fire zones, and stranded survivors.

 The robot can operate in two modes:
 - Automatic mode using A* pathfinding
 - Manual mode controlled by the player